 6. Wash Your Hair Before Going to Bed

 Cleanliness is not only a virtue, but it is also an efficient method of avoiding allergens such as pollen and dust.
 People who usually suffer from ghastly allergic reactions should try to wash their hair every day before going to bed as the hair usually accumulates a lot of pollen content over the day and can cause harmful reactions over the night.
 If possible, people should also try to shower or bathe to remove the pollen accumulation on the rest of their bodies.

 Besides the factors mentioned above, you should pay attention to the humidity in your home.
 It also affects your health from an allergy to dry skin, etc. If you are often suffering from allergies, pick an allergy humidifier.
 It will help you a lot.
-We suggest you check out this top-10 list to find the one that suits your needs as well as your family.
+We suggest you visit Health Essential to find tips to treat allergies, suggested devices that help you prevent allergies like vacuums, humidifiers and air purifiers.